lsst-dm/dmtn-094/index.rst

 Notebook Aspect
 ---------------

-The Portal and the notebook should share some commmon session information about the user, including refresh tokens, to enable smooth transitions and interoperability between the two.
+The Portal and the notebook should share some common session information about the user, including refresh tokens, to enable smooth transitions and interoperability between the two.
 How this is implemented is undefined.

-Once a user is logged in to the Notebook access, a user in the Notebook aspect can be viewed as a special case of Third Party access where we have some access to the user’s local environment, so we may be able to bootstrap an authentication mechanism on behalf of the user which ensures any necessary tokens are implicitly available in the user’s envioronment.
+Once a user is logged in to the Notebook access, a user in the Notebook aspect can be viewed as a special case of Third Party access where we have some access to the user’s local environment, so we may be able to bootstrap an authentication mechanism on behalf of the user which ensures any necessary tokens are implicitly available in the user’s environment.
 For software developed by the LSST project, software which may use the DAX services, such as the Butler, we will ensure those applications can be automatically configured based on some form of information in the user’s Notebook environment.
 Other third party